CookedLobster/infosec-docs/docs/network-services/smb.md

 The **SMB** protocol is known as a **Response-Request** Protocol, meaning that it transmits multiple messages between the Client and Server to establish a Connection.

-Once the Connection is Estabilished, clients can then send Commands to the Server that allow them to access Shares, Open Files, Read and Write Files etc..
+Once the Connection is Established, clients can then send Commands to the Server that allow them to access Shares, Open Files, Read and Write Files etc..

 <br/>